tbrowder/FontConverter/README.md

 DESCRIPTION
 ===========

-**FontConverter** provides tools to convert PostScript Type 1 binary font files to TruType.
+**FontConverter** provides tools to convert PostScript Type 1 binary font files to TrueType as well as conversion from TrueType to PostScript Type 1.
 It requires the following system programs to be installed:

-  * fontforge
+  * fontforge (and its Python components)

     To convert PostScript Type 1 to TrueType (X.pfb to X.ttf).